 ENERGY STAR Torchiere

+Note: This measure is effective until 12/31/2018.
+It is left in the manual for reference purposes and for calculation of carry over savings.

 Description

 A high efficiency ENERGY STAR fluorescent torchiere is purchased in place of a baseline mix of halogen and incandescent torchieres and installed in a residential setting.